ttaubert/octoblog/source/_posts/2014-06-04-hashing-using-the-web-cryptography-api.markdown

 incentive for browser vendors to implement and ship them.
 Cryptographic operations can be rather expensive and you would not want to let them block the UI thread.
-Making the WebCrypto API asynchronous thus allows implementors to move all crypto operations to a worker thread.
+Making the WebCrypto API asynchronous thus allows implementors to move all crypto operations to a different thread or process.
 Returning a promise that resolves when that operation has finished or failed is a great way to make an easy to work with API.

 ## Applications for hash functions